zbirenbaum/SealFaceRecognition/README.md

 1. Run `git clone https://github.com/zbirenbaum/SealFaceRecognition.git` to
 download SealNet
 2.  a.
 Run `mkdir data && cd data`
     b.
-Run `mkdir unprocessed && mkdir processed`
+Run `mkdir unprocessed && mkdir processed && mkdir probe`
     c.
-Run ``
+Run `cd ..`
     This step will create the data/unprocessed folder where you will store your unprocessed photos
-3. Download the unprocessed photos for training SealNet to your Downloads folder in a folder named photos or move it to the Downloads folder.
+3. Make sure that your training data is in the Download folder and is named 'Final_Training_Data'.
+You should also make sure that no files/folders within Final_Training_Data has a space in their names.
 In a SEPARATE terminal window, run `cd ~/Downloads/` to change directory.
 Run
 `scp -i YOURNAME_id_rsa.txt -r PHOTOFOLDER/ YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/data/unprocessed`
 to copy the photos to AWS